-In addition, before any customer accounts are moved to a release, the following validation is performed across all supported cloud platforms:
+In addition, before any customer accounts are moved to a release, the following validation is performed:

-Once a new release has been deployed, Snowflake does not move all accounts to the release at the same time.
-Accounts are moved to the release using a three stage approach over two days.
-Accounts are moved to the new release in the following order, based on their Snowflake Edition:
+Once a full release has been deployed, Snowflake does not move all accounts to the release at the same time.
+Accounts are moved to the release using a three-stage approach over two (or more) days.
+Accounts are moved to the full release in the following order, based on their Snowflake Edition:

 - Day 1

-Stage 1 (early access) for designated Enterprise accounts.
+Stage 1 (early access) for Standard accounts and designated Enterprise (or higher) accounts.

 - Day 1 or 2

 Stage 3 (final) for Enterprise (or higher) accounts.

 The minimum amount of elapsed time between the early access and final stages is 24 hours.
 This staged approach enables Snowflake to monitor activity as accounts are moved and respond to any issues that may occur.
 It also enables designating Enterprise accounts for early access testing (see next section in this topic).